 As part of your Master of Science in Sustainabilty Management you have the opportunity to go on exchange in the first semester of your second year.
-There are pathways at Lund University, the University of Geneva and Utrecht University that will allow you to spend a semester abroad gaining credits towards your UTM degree.
+There are pathways at Lund University, the University of Geneva and the University of Copenhagen that will allow you to spend a semester abroad gaining credits towards your UTM degree.

 Lund University is the top-ranked university of Sweden, and it is one of the oldest and broadest universities in northern Europe.
 Lund University is the best choice for international students studying in Sweden due to its unique combination of traditional student nations (social clubs), an academic society and student unions organizing various events and activities year round.
 In Lund, about 90% Swedes speak English.
 Many companies, that have taken sustainability management seriously, such as Ericsson, Tetra Pak, and Gambro and Alfa Laval, are located in Lund and cooperate with the University.